Residential Engagement Coordinator Program

 - Each REC partnership facilitates at least two on-site activities and promotes two

-- RECs are required to attend various trainings and workshops throughout the year (mostly
+- RECs are required to attend various trainings and workshops throughout the year that

-in class) that will help them gain valuable leadership skills that they are expected
+will help them gain valuable leadership skills that they are expected to apply to

-- Each REC is required to attend both the fall and spring REC retreats.
+- Each REC is required to attend the mini retreat in May, the fall retreat in August

 - 2.50 Cumulative GPA or higher when applying and a maintained 2.50 GPA each semester